 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard treatments (the best proven treatments available) with newer treatments that may be more effective.
+Clinical trials are research studies that compare the standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.
 The Children’s Oncology Group (COG) conducts national clinical trials that are available for children with rhabdomyosarcoma.
 COG is a National Cancer Institute-supported clinical trials cooperative group devoted exclusively to childhood and adolescent cancer research.

 To take advantage of these newer treatments, all children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for rhabdomyosarcoma are listed below.
 Children and adolescents with rhabdomyosarcoma require multidisciplinary therapy planning, which means using combinations of chemotherapy, surgery, and/or radiation therapy.
 All children with rhabdomyosarcoma require chemotherapy, as well as surgery and/or radiation therapy.
-Treatment options and recommendations depend on several factors, including the subtype, stage, and group of rhabdomyosarcoma, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the subtype, stage, and group of rhabdomyosarcoma, possible side effects, and the family’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.

-Surgery is the removal of the tumor and surrounding tissue during an operation, leaving a negative margin (no trace of cancer in the healthy tissue).
+Surgery is the removal of the tumor and surrounding tissue during an operation, leaving a negative margin.
+This means there is no trace of cancer in the healthy tissue around the tumor’s location.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+Learn more about the basics of cancer surgery .

-Different studies are underway to determine the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back): low risk, intermediate risk, and high risk.
+Different studies are underway to determine the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).
+The tumor may be classified as one of these three categories about its recurrence risk:

-The COG recently completed a low-risk research study (started in August 2004) evaluating four cycles of VAC followed by vincristine and dactinomycin (called VA), in an attempt to decrease the total amount of medication given.
+The COG recently completed a research study for patients with low-risk rhabdomyosarcoma (started in August 2004) evaluating four cycles of VAC followed by vincristine and dactinomycin (called VA), in an attempt to decrease the total amount of medication given.
 In addition, for patients who had tumor cells remaining after surgery, this study evaluated a lower dose of radiation therapy.
-Early results for the lowest risk patients with rhabdomyosarcoma (stage 1 or 2, group I or II with embryonal tumors, or stage 1, group III orbital embryonal tumors) show that the lower amount of medication had the same outcome as prior therapies.
+Early results for the patients with the lowest risk rhabdomyosarcoma (stage 1 or 2, group I or II with embryonal tumors, or stage 1, group III orbital embryonal tumors) show that the lower amount of medication had the same outcome as prior therapies.
 The long-term side effects for patients who received chemotherapy and radiation therapy are still being followed.

-A COG high-risk study completed in 2008 evaluated the effectiveness of irinotecan and vincristine as initial treatment, followed by treatment with alternating cycles of a combination of doxorubicin (Adriamycin) and cyclophosphamide, and a combination of ifosfamide (Cyfos, Ifes, Ifosfamidum) and etoposide (VePesid, Toposar), given every two weeks.
-The results of this study are being analyzed.
+A COG study for patients with high-risk rhabdomyosarcoma completed in 2008 evaluated the effectiveness of irinotecan and vincristine as initial treatment, followed by treatment with alternating cycles of a combination of doxorubicin (Adriamycin) and cyclophosphamide, and a combination of ifosfamide (Cyfos, Ifes, Ifosfamidum) and etoposide (VePesid, Toposar), given every two weeks.
+This therapy was then followed by four cycles of VAC.

-The chemotherapy combination from this study is the basis for a current high-risk pilot study that opened in January 2010 and is evaluating whether the addition of temozolamide (Temodar) to vinicristine and irinotecan and/or the addition of IMC-A12 (Cixutumumab) is safe and potentially more effective then the base combination therapy.
+The chemotherapy combination from this study is the basis the just-completed pilot study that opened in January 2010 for patients with high-risk disease and is evaluating whether the addition of temozolamide (Temodar) to vinicristine and irinotecan and/or the addition of IMC-A12 (Cixutumumab) is safe and potentially more effective than the base combination therapy.

-VAC therapy: Nausea, vomiting, and bone marrow suppression (meaning the child’s immune system functioning may be reduced, raising the risk of infection and other problems).
+VAC therapy: Nausea, vomiting, and bone marrow suppression, which means the child’s immune system functioning may be reduced, raising the risk of infection and other problems.
 Although very rare, a few patients may have significant liver damage.

-Doxorubicin: Nausea, vomiting, bone marrow suppression, sores in the mouth.
+Doxorubicin: Nausea, vomiting, bone marrow suppression, and sores in the mouth.
 Rarely, this drug affects heart function.

 Irinotecan: Loose bowel movements.

 Learn more about managing common side effects of cancer treatment .
 Most side effects usually go away once treatment is finished.
-However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (the inability to have a child) .
+However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility, which is the inability to have a child.
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy .